srujan0403/GDP2_Project_Group3/Daily Updates.md

 ###### Sindhuja Vilipala
 Worked on image classification by using keras library.
 To train the model, I have tried with fit_generator.

+###### Anjana Thanguturi
+Working on build model as it is not working as expected while tested with different images.